Platforms, technical facilities, infrastructure, and services

 - Paleobotany Platform provides tools for preparing anatomical sections of plant fossils preserved in rock.

-- Vertebrate Morphology and Anatomy Module allows you to visualize the morphological and anatomical characteristics of our groups of interest among vertebrates.
+- Vertebrate Morphological Anatomy Module allows us to visualize the morphological and anatomical characteristics of our groups of interest among vertebrates.

-- Morphometry Station allows for the capture of photos and measurements of seeds and fruits, as well as teeth and anatomical features of wood.
+- Morphometry Station allows users to take photos and measurements of seeds and fruits, as well as teeth and anatomical features of wood.

-- Carpology-Anthracology Workshop allows for preservation in archaeological sediments or certain natural soils, in a carbonized state, waterlogged, or more rarely dried out or mineralized.
+- Carpology-Anthracology Workshop allows for preservation in archaeological sediments or certain natural soils, in a charred state, waterlogged, or, more rarely, dried out or mineralized.

-- Dendrochronology Lab is dedicated to the study of tree growth rings.
+- Dendrochronology Lab is the study of tree growth rings.

 - Paleontology Lab comprises the pollen extraction/processing laboratory (PollenExtra platform) and the optical microscopy room.

-- Morphometry Station allows for the capture of photos and measurements of seeds and fruits, as well as teeth and anatomical features of wood.
+- Morphometry Station allows users to take photos and measurements of seeds and fruits, as well as teeth and anatomical features of wood.

 - Preparation Station for extractions and chemical or mechanical preparations of study materials, whether paleontological, archaeological, or modern.

-- Terrestrial Animal Breeding Facility (ZAT) , which is dedicated to the management and maintenance in the laboratory of biological organisms with a terrestrial lifestyle.
+- Terrestrial Animal Breeding Facility (ZAT) is dedicated to the management and maintenance in the laboratory of biological organisms with a terrestrial lifestyle.

 Participation in national research infrastructures:

-- FOF Major Research Infrastructure (French Oceanographic Fleet)
+- FOF Large-Scale Research Infrastructure (French Oceanographic Fleet)

-- ECORD-IODP Large-Scale Research Infrastructure (International Ocean Deep Drilling Program)
+- ECORD-IODP Very Large Research Infrastructure (International Ocean Deep Drilling Program)

-- ICOS Large-Scale Research Infrastructure (Integrated Carbon Observation System)
+- ICOS (Very Large Research Infrastructure) (Integrated Carbon Observation System)

 - ILICO Research Infrastructure (Coastal and Littoral Infrastructure)